g023/Godot-LLM-API-AI-Chat/README.md

 ## Usage

-Scroll down below to the # test area to see how to use the functions in a scene.
-You can pretty much ignore these as they are covered in the 2d view through the GUI.
+Scroll down below to the # test area in ButtonTest2.gd to see how to use the functions in a scene.

 ## License